 Ludwig Minkus died of pneumonia on the 7th December 1917, aged 91.
 With no children of his own, Minkus was survived only by a niece, Clara von Minkus.

 Ludwig Minkus was interred at the Döbling Cemetery in Vienna.
-In 1939, a most horrific incident occurred when Minkus’s grave fell victim to the national socialist policies of the time when all cemeteries were systematically “cleansed” by the invading Nazi regime.
+Sadly, in 1939, after the Nazi invasion of Austria, Minkus’s grave was one of many that fell victim to the national socialist policies of the time demanded for all cemeteries to be systematically “cleansed” by the invading Nazi regime.
 The graves of those who were considered ethnically “undesirable”, especially if one was of Jewish descent or without any documented subscriber to the annual cemetery fees, were exhumed and deposited into a mass anonymous grave.

 Maestro Minkus’s compositions